Legrandin/pycryptodome/Doc/src/cipher/des3.rst

   As result, Triple DES degrades to Single DES.

-**By default, this implementation purposefully fails when attempting to configure the cipher in Option 3.**
+**By default, this implementation purposefully fails when attempting to configure the cipher with a key that degenerates to Single DES (including Keying Option 3).**

 If you need to use such keys for legacy interoperability, pass ``allow_weak_keys=True`` to :func:`Crypto.Cipher.DES3.new` to bypass this